 This tutorial was tested using Ubuntu 10.04 and Windows 7 SP1 operating systems.
 Nevertheless, it should also work on any other OSes supported by Android SDK (including Mac OS X).
-If you encounter errors after following the steps described here, feel free to contact us via OpenCV4Android discussion group or OpenCV Q&A forum and we will try to help you.
+If you encounter errors after following the steps described here, feel free to contact us via android-opencv discussion group https://groups.google.com/group/android-opencv/ and we will try to help you.